kevinluong21/wordle/README.md

 # Wordle

 ## Design Document
-Refer to [Design Document](/docs/design_system.md) for an detailed design description of the game.
+Refer to [Design Document](/docs/design_system.md) for a detailed design description of the game.

 ## Game Components
 ### Getting Started